 Apart from lower spreads and 0 commission on all the available trading instruments, clients with VIP account can avail various other features over the classic account.
 The VIP account grants access to various features like trend analytical tools, autochartist, personal account manager, VIP trading alerts, etc.

-InvestPLUS is only available on MT5 & you can trade 1000+ CFDs on Shares & ETFs with this account type & you get direct market access.
+Premium Account is only available on MT4 & you can trade CFDs on Currencies & Commodities with this account type at moderate spreads.

 BDSwiss offers different account types to match the suitability of all types of traders.
 We liked the variations in the account types offered.
-Although, the unavailability of ZAR-based trading account can be an obstacle for those seeking to trade with ZAR base currency account in South Africa.
+Although, the high minimum deposit for VIP & Raw accounts is a con.
+Also, the availability of ZAR-based trading account is a good option for those seeking to trade with ZAR base currency account in South Africa.

 BDSwiss offers forex and CFD trading services across wide range of financial trading instruments.
 The total no. of CFD trading instruments are high at BDSwiss compared to other CFD brokers.